 FOR THE REST OF TERM WE WILL COVER

-ALL TERM DATES, REPORTS AND PRESENTATION DATES ARE ON THE WEBSITE www.childrensclubs.com .
+ALL TERM DATES AND REPORTS ARE ON THE WEBSITE www.childrensclubs.com .
 Please

 remember that we expect half a term’s notice if you are not continuing.

 We look forward to seeing you next term to continue your lifelong journey in French.